LakshyaMalhotra/LakshyaMalhotra.github.io/_posts/2024-06-10-Mathematical-details-behind-self-attention.md

 The "value" in this context is similar to the value in a key-value pair in a database.
 It represents the actual content or representation of the input items.
 Once the model determines which keys (and thus which parts of the input) are most relevant to the query (the current focus item), it retrieves the corresponding values.

-For self-attention, this is where the actual magic happens: instead of using the embedding vectors of the input tokens directly as key-query-value.
+For self-attention, this is where the actual magic happens: instead of using the embedding vectors of the input tokens directly as key-query-value, we calculate key, query and value vectors during the training.
 These vectors are actually obtained by transforming the input embedding vectors with three matrices &ndash; *K*, *Q* and *V*.
-These matrices are optimized during the course of training using backpropagation.
+There is something special about these matrices which I will cover in the next section.

 ### Intuition behind *K*, *Q* and *V* matrices
-From the basic linear algebra, we know that matrices are nothing but the linear transformations or rules that operate on vectors and change their properties like rotate them by a certain angle, reflect them about some axis, etc. These trainable matrices for query, keys and values do something similar &ndash; stretch, shear, or elongate the manifolds such that the similarity of the alike words increases whereas for dissimilar words it decreases.
+From the basic linear-algebra, we know that matrices are nothing but the linear transformations or rules that operate on vectors and change their properties like rotate them by a certain angle, reflect them about some axis, etc. These trainable matrices for query, keys and values do something similar &ndash; stretch, shear, or elongate the manifolds such that the similarity of the alike words increases whereas for dissimilar words it decreases.
+These matrices are adaptive to the dataset, meaning they are optimized during the course of training using backpropagation.

 Let's try to understand this by a few examples.
 Consider a set of two vectors whose $x$ and $y-$ coordinates are represented as column vectors: